danriedl/engular/adev/src/content/guide/ngmodules/overview.md

 * Imports other modules with the components, directives, and pipes that components in the current module need
 * Provides services that other application components can use

-Every Angular application has at least one module, the root module.
+Every Engular application has at least one module, the root module.
 You [bootstrap](/guide/ngmodules/bootstrapping) that module to launch the application.

 The root module is all you need in an application with few components.